Thomisus spectabilis: Cues

 This is a spider that does not capture prey through webs, but instead sits on flowers and ambushes pollinators as they arrive to the flower.
 They use cues from their prey and from the flowers to pick their habitat.
 Although many spiders use camouflage to hide from spiders before eventually attacking them, the Australian crab spider is actually not cryptic to its prey as it hides.
 In fact, honeybees can visually determine the difference between the spiders and the flowers in which they are waiting.
 The mechanism of deceit for Australian crab spiders involves influencing and exploiting signal communication between pollinators and plants.
 Insects choose plants that have larger flowers, available nectar, a specific odor, a certain color, or a certain symmetrical pattern on the flower.
-Honeybees specifically are attracted to flowers with certain odors (implying high nectar reward), colors, and symmetrical patterns.
-The Australian crab spider uses the same combination of visual and olfactory cues that attracts the bees to arrive at the same flower as the bees.
+Honeybees specifically are more attracted to flowers with certain odors (implying high nectar reward), colors, and symmetrical patterns.
+The Australian crab spider uses the same combination of visual and olfactory cues to attract bees towards the flower they are sitting on.

 Symmetry affinity

 The honeybee's affinity for symmetry leads it to pollinate flowers with symmetrical patterns.
 Bees and Australian crab spiders are both drawn to symmetry, and this leads both the predator and prey to come together at the same flowers.
 Coevolution of bees with the Australian crab spider has resulted in the spiders being attracted to the same cues as the bees.
-It has also resulted in the bees developing anti-predatory behavior.
+It has also resulted in the bees developing anti-predatory behaviour.
 Despite the heightened risk of going to the same flowers as the Australian crab spiders, they continue to do it because those flowers present the highest potential reward in nectar and freshness for the bees.
 Honeybees show a strong preference for radial symmetry over bilateral symmetry while crab spiders do not discriminate.
 The white crab spider's preference for symmetry, along with olfactory cues, draws it to hide among flowers and ambush honeybees as they arrive.
 The olfactory cues tell the honeybees which flowers hold the biggest rewards for them, and these spiders have evolved to be attracted to that same scent because the bees are the spiders' reward.